ameyark28/Stock-Market-Prediction-using-Numerical-and-Textual-Analysis/README.md

 - LightGBM = 0.0583079056070462
 - XGBoost = 0.05968830860645931

-From here we can see that Random Forest Regressor shows a better performance than the others
+Hence it can be observed that Random Forest Regressor outperforms other models.